theopendatastackofficial/socrata-backfill-datasets/README.md

 3. Ask for your Socrata App Token (`SOCRATA_API_TOKEN`).
 If no key is provided, the script will use the community key.
    - **Important**: The community key is shared and rate-limited.
 Please use your own key if possible.
 You can obtain one in two minutes by signing up [here](https://evergreen.data.socrata.com/signup) and following [these instructions](https://support.socrata.com/hc/en-us/articles/210138558-Generating-App-Tokens-and-API-Keys).
 4. Copy `.env.example` to `.env` and append `SOCRATA_API_TOKEN` to the file.
-5. Dynamically generate the `LAKE_PATH` variable for your system and append it to `.env`.
+5. Dynamically generate the `WAREHOUSE_PATH` variable for your system and append it to `.env`.
 6. Start the Dagster development server.

 ### Run the Setup Script